ruff-lang/specification/specification.md

 => (+ 1 5)
 ```

-Forms can be unquoted (`unquote-splice`) into the position in the quoted template.
+Lists can be unquoted into position in the quoted template with `unquote-splice`.
 This is useful for when you want to flatten a list.
 The at-sign (`@`) is the syntax for unquote-splice.
 For example:

 ```
 '(1 2 ~(list 3 4))